robianc/COVID-19-analysis-ITA/README.md

 A tool for the analysis of Italian COVID-19 data at regional level.

-<b>Open the file COVID-19-analisi.xlsx and insert the region of interest, the variables to analyze and plot, the rolling average period.</b>
+<b>Open the file COVID-19-analisi.xlsx and insert the region of interest.
+You will get interpolating functions and forecasts.</b>

 The data are updated daily at https://github.com/pcm-dpc/COVID-19